 with fragments from Lona Gaikis

 sound sculpture/objects on trees and electronics

-IMA Institute of Media Archaeology St. Pölten
+commissioned by IMA Institute of Media Archaeology St. Pölten

 Curator: Lona Gaikis